 Exercises 2.8 Sage Exercises

 These exercises are about investigating basic properties of the integers, something we will frequently do when investigating groups.
-Sage worksheets have extensive capabilities for making new cells with carefully formatted text, include support for syntax to express mathematics.
+Sage worksheets have extensive capabilities for making new cells with carefully formatted text, include support for LaTeX syntax to express mathematics.
 So when a question asks for explanation or commentary, make a new cell and communicate clearly with your audience.

 1.